If you've got dry skin, sensitive skin, or skin that always feels tight after cleansing, then you may want to switch to a cream cleanser.

 What to Look for in a Cream Cleanser

-When choosing a cream cleanser, you want to check the ingredients list for the following criteria:
+When choosing a cream cleanser, scan the ingredients list for the following:

-- Sulfate-free: Sulfates are harsh detergents that are too stripping and irritating for a cream cleanser... or ANY cleanser, for that matter!
-Look for products with gentler surfactants, such as sodium cocoyl isethionate and cocamidopropyl betaine, or no surfactants at all.
+- Sulfate-free: Sulfates are harsh detergents that can irritate your skin.
+Instead, choose cleansers with gentle surfactants, such as sodium cocoyl isethionate or cocamidopropyl betaine, or no surfactants at all.

 Note: Some cream cleansers rinse clean with just water, while others require more careful removal.
 So make sure to check out my cleansing cream tutorial for tips on how to use them the right way!